 However, if you start teasing those numbers apart a little, a few interesting truths reveal themselves.

-Let’s look at the first one.
 The average new home has 2,343 square feet in floor space.
 Well, let’s assume that one in five homes is a 7,000 square foot McMansion.
 That means that four out of five newly built homes are just 1,200 square feet.
 In other words, if you lined up all of the houses that were built in the last year side by side ranked by their size and chose the one in the middle, it would be far less than 2,400 square feet.

-How about the average credit card debt?
 Again, the huge ones skew the average.
 If you have three homes with no credit card debt, one with $10,000 in credit card debt, and one with $30,000 in credit card debt, the average credit card debt of those homes is $8,000 even though three out of five of the homes have no debt at all.
 The facts back this up – the majority of American homes carry no credit card debt.

-That third one is also interesting.
 The average 401(k) fell 27% in 2008, yet the stock market (as judged by the S&P 500) dropped 37%.
 What does that mean?
 Lots of investors out there didn’t have all of their eggs in the stock market basket.

-Whenever you hear a news report or read an article where someone quotes an average, you should get your guard up because there’s a solid chance that a skewed story is being presented.
+When you hear a news report or read an article where someone quotes an average, you should get your guard up because there’s a solid chance that a skewed story is being presented.